AVSystem/developer-zone/docs/Azure_IoT_Hub_integration/Device_operations/Upgrading_firmware.md

 ## Prerequisites

  - At least one device with active Coiote DM - Azure IoT Hub [synchronization](../Importing_devices_to_Coiote_DM).
+ - A firmware file hosted on an HTTP server that is reachable by the Coiote DM server.

+!!! note
+     In this stage of integration, no authentication method is suported for this endpoint - it is required that the firmware is publicly available (or hosted in a private network but with access granted for the Coiote DM server).

 ## Invoking the *scheduleFirmwareUpdate* direct method